devlbolivar/auth-service-v2/README.md

 # Authentication Service V2

-A robust authentication service built with Node.js, Express, TypeScript, and MongoDB.
-This service provides secure user authentication and authorization functionality.
+A robust and secure authentication service built with Node.js, Express, TypeScript, and MongoDB.
+This service provides comprehensive user authentication and authorization functionality with enhanced security features.

 ## Features

-- User registration and login
+- User registration and login with email verification
 - Password hashing using bcrypt
-- JWT-based authentication
+- JWT-based authentication with refresh tokens
-- MongoDB database integration
+- MongoDB database integration with Mongoose
-- TypeScript for type safety
+- TypeScript for type safety and better development experience
 - Docker support for containerization
 - Comprehensive test suite with Jest
+- Rate limiting for API endpoints
+- Security headers with Helmet
+- Input validation with express-validator
+- Cookie-based session management
+- Password reset functionality
+- Security audit capabilities

 ## Prerequisites